-- 5. Save your changes and exit the vi editor:
+5. Save your changes and exit the vi editor:

-- :wq

-- 6. Restart the Portal:

 Note that the actual time for triggering the nightly computation depends on how you configure the time zone of the Portal and the Engines.

 Changing the maximum number of days collected